AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/access-lc-interface-preq.md

 This article explains how to access the Learning and Training content interface and set up the correct Folder profile and Base path for learning courses.

-## Access to the Learning and training interface
+## Access to the Learning and training content interface

 Perform the following steps to access the Learning and Training content interface: